 On May 31, 2017, the Company entered into an employment agreement with its Vice President of Translational Medicine for an initial term ending on December 31, 2018 and continuing on a year-to-year basis thereafter, unless earlier terminated.
 Compensation under the agreement includes an annual salary of \$250,000, with annual review and adjustment at the discretion of the Board of Directors, and an annual incentive bonus that may equal up to 30% of the annual salary based on performance standards established by the Compensation Committee of the Board of Directors.
+The agreement also provided for the grant of stock options to purchase shares of the Company's common stock.
 The agreement may be terminated by the Company without cause, as defined in the agreement, in which case, subject to certain requirements of the agreement, a severance payment would be due in a lump sum amount equal to (a) the target annual bonus prorated for the year of termination, plus (b) 6 months of base salary.